Sex Power

 Introduction

-Not much is known about this film except that it played at the 1970 San Sebastian Film Festival where it won the Silver Shell Award.
+Not much is known about the original screenings except that it played at the 1970 San Sebastian Film Festival where it won the Silver Shell Award.
 That year the Golden Shell award went to an Italian film named "Ondata di colore".
 It is likely that the film also played for some time in French cinemas, as suggested by the lobby cards displayed on the side of this page.

-"Sex Power" is the only film of Henry Chapier which score has been released on a soundtrack album, nothing was ever heard from the music that Vangelis made for "Salut Jerusalem" and "Amore"...
+"Sex Power" is the only film of Henry Chapier which score has been released on a soundtrack album, nothing was however heard from the music that Vangelis made for "Salut Jerusalem" and "Amore".
+The last two movies have however been released by Ina.fr and can be viewed there online...

 Details and Credits